ram-ev/ram-homepage-clean/content/english/about/more-about-ram.md

 ---
 date: "2018-09-12T14:51:12+06:00"
-title: Mehr über RAM
+title: About us
 ---

-Die **Rationalen Altruisten Mannheim e.V.** gingen 2000 aus einer studentischen Initiative hervor.
-Ziel war und ist die Förderung des wissenschaftlichen Nachwuchses der Fakultät für Sozialwissenschaften der Universität Mannheim.
+The **Rationale Altruisten Mannheim e.V.** was founded in 2000 as part of a student initiative.
+Our goal was and still is the support of young scholars of the School of Social Sciences at the University of Mannheim.

-Der Verein versteht sich primär als Förderverein, sammelt also Geld, um die Studierenden und Nachwuchswissenschaftler in ihrer Ausbildung und Forschung zu unterstützen.
-Darüber hinaus bietet der Verein selbst auch eine Plattform, um Kontakte zu anderen Studierenden und Absolventen aufzubauen und zu pflegen.
+The association provides financial support to young scholars funded only via membership fees.
+It further offers a networking space between students and alumni to further future academic prospects.

-**Vorstand**
+**The board of Rationale Altruisten Mannheim e.V.**

-Cosima Meyer, Vorsitzende
+Cosima Meyer, chairwoman

-Lukas Isermann, stellvertretender Vorsitzender
+Lukas Isermann, vice-chairman

-Regina Gerlich, Kassenwart
+Regina Gerlich, treasurer

-Dennis Hammerschmidt, Schriftführer
+Dennis Hammerschmidt, secretary

 ![](/images/team/we.jpeg)